PlummersSoftwareLLC/Primes/PrimeScala/solution_2/README.md

 `./mill sieveJS.run`

-NOTE: You can check the validity by uncommenting the "validate" line at the end of the main method
+NOTE: You can disable and enable results validation and warmup by toggling the flags in the main method.

 ## Output
 `scilari;3514;5.0;1;algorithm=base,faithful=yes`